eBay/metrics-for-develocity-plugin/src/main/kotlin/com/ebay/plugins/metrics/develocity/projectcost/README.md

 This integration allows for the resulting project graph data to include the execution-time costs for each project module, granting a more comprehensive picture of the project's build.

-To enable the integration, the gradle property `projectCostGraphAnalysisEnabled` must be set to `true`.
+To enable the integration, the following must be done:
+- The gradle property `projectCostGraphAnalysisEnabled` must be set to `true`.
+This activates the code which performs the integration work.
+- The `graph-analytics-plugin` must be (separately) applied to the project.
+This makes the implementation available to the project, allowing the integration to be performed.
+- The `projectCostGraphAnalysisDuration` property may be set to a valid Java time duration string.
+  This specifies the duration of time over which the project cost data will be aggregated.
+If not specified, the default value of `P7D` (7 days) will be used.

 Since the data gathering phase for the project cost summarizer can be quite expensive to gather, it is recommended to run this integration in a dedicated job.

-Additionally, since the project cost reporting aggregates data over a period of time, the duration for the report must be specified.
-This is done by setting the `projectCostGraphAnalysisDuration` property to a Java time duration string.
-If not specified, data form the last 7 days will be used.

 Putting it all together, the following command can be used to generate a graph analysis incorporating the project cost data over a custom time range of 3 days: